kanini/coming-soon/README.md

-This is a HTML5 'Coming Soon' page with simple, responsive design.
+HTML5 'Coming Soon' page with a simple, responsive design.

 ## Build
 There is no build.